All Guides About Start Here

 SEO & Distribution

-This audit framework was developed and tested on SaaSRanger itself.
-Every check reflects real implementation experience — not a theoretical checklist.
-We've personally applied all 7 pillars to a live static HTML site and documented what actually matters.
+This checklist was built and tested on SaaSRanger itself.
+Every item is from real-world experience, not theory.
+We've personally worked through all 7 areas on a live HTML site and written down what actually matters.